 As a corollary we obtain a result in the same spirit as the equivalence Theorem~\ref{thm:dualityrelations}.
 But, technically, they are different theorems, because Theorem~\ref{thm:dualityrelations} is about categories where relations are arrows, whereas Corollary~\ref{cor:adjunctionrelations} is about framed bicategories where relations are objects parameterised by maps.

-\begin{corollary} Let $\xcal$ and $\acal$ be concretely order-regular categories and let $F\dashv G:\acal^\op\to\xcal$ be an dual equivalence with both $F$ and $G$ preserving exact squares and mapping surjections to injections.
+\begin{corollary} Let $\xcal$ and $\acal$ be concretely order-regular categories and let $F\dashv G:\acal^\op\to\xcal$ be a dual equivalence with both $F$ and $G$ preserving exact squares and mapping surjections to embeddings.
 Then there is an equivalence between the framed bicategories $\S\xcal^\co$ and $\S\acal^\op$, determined by the action of $F$ and $G$ on vertical arrows. \end{corollary}

 The next theorem shows that the adjunction `homming into $\Two$' extends to relations.
 It only works for the framed bicategory $\S\Pos$ and has no analogue in terms of $\Rel(\Pos)$.

 \begin{corollary} $\twobb^-\dashv\twobb^-:\Posframed^\op\to\Posframed$ is a framed (and op-framed) adjunction. \end{corollary}